fgdcgov/sdi/docs/source/sdiframework/01sdiintroduction.rst

 The NSDI provides a place-based framework for connecting public and private data for understanding and decision making.

+The NSDI is a means to assemble geographic data nationwide to serve a variety of users.
+GIS applications of many different disciplines have a recurring need for a few themes of data.
+The framework was a collaborative community based effort in which these commonly needed data themes are developed, maintained, and integrated by public and private organizations within a geographic area.
+The framework was one of the key building blocks and forms the data backbone of the NSDI.
+The framework concept was developed by representatives of county, regional, State, Federal, and other organizations under the auspices of the Federal Geographic Data Committee (FGDC).
+Local, regional, state and federal government organizations and private companies saw the framework as a way to share resources, improve communications, and increase efficiency.

 ..
 NSDI Definition::
     The NSDI leverages investments in people, technology, data, and procedures to create and provide the geospatial knowledge required to understand, protect, and promote our national and global interests.